 Are you looking for a way to practice your editing skills and get paid to do it?
-I worked as one of two interns on Sigma Tau Delta’s journals, The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle this past May through January.
+Look no further than the Sigma Tau Delta journals internship.
+I worked as one of two interns on Sigma Tau Delta’s journals, The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle May 2016 through January 2017.
 It was an amazing opportunity that allowed me to practice the skills I want to develop as an editor: reading submissions, copy editing, proofreading, and designing layout.
 I enjoyed this internship and I think you will too!
 Here’s why you should apply for the internship.

 1. You get experience working and editing remotely.

 Many editors and writers who work as freelancers have to learn how to work remotely and communicate through email, texting, and Skype.
 This can take some adjusting if you’re used to working in an office or on a campus where you can just go talk face-to-face with the people you’re working with.
 This internship provides over six months of experience to develop your skills of communicating with other professionals through the internet.

 2. You work with the journals throughout several stages of the editorial process.

 Maybe you’ve edited articles for your campus literary magazine, but you haven’t designed an entire project on InDesign.
 Maybe you’ve worked on InDesign before, but you haven’t ever gotten to read submissions and help narrow it down to the selected pieces.
 This internship gives you experience in all of those aspects of editing, which means you’re learning how to do new things, or you’re practicing processes you already have some experience in.
 Real-world experience is something that you can’t get in the classroom, but an internship like this allows you to practice these skills in a friendly and helpful environment—if you have questions, the managing editor is ready to help, and you’ll learn helpful tips from the other intern as well!

 3. You learn how to pace yourself to meet deadlines.